-The long-term expected rate of return on pension plan investments7 was determined in 2018 using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which expected future real rates of return (expected returns, net of inflation) are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage, adding expected inflation and subtracting expected investment expenses and a risk margin.
-The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation but before deducting investment expenses are shown in the following table.
-This information was used in the derivation of the long-term expected investment rate of return assumption in the June 30, 2020 and 2019 actuarial valuations.
+The target allocation and projected arithmetic real rates of return for each major asset class, after deducting inflation but before deducting investment expenses, are shown in the following tables.
+This information was used in the derivation of the long-term expected investment rate of return assumption in the June 30, 2021 and 2020 actuarial valuations.
 This information will change every three years based on the actuarial experience study.